 - This heat can be detected and documented with the use of certified infrared imaging radiometers.

 - Temperature of the problem area is recorded along with the thermal image.
-The thermogram, control photograph, and problem information are compiled into a
+The thermogram, control photograph, and problem information are compiled into a comprehensive report.

 - Detecting mechanical hot spots allows for repair or replacement of the affected equipment before component failure occurs.